akulebyakin/coffeemachine/README.md

 1. Create a database (MySQL, MS SQL, SQLite, PostgreSQL etc.);
 2. Organize access to the database from the application using JDBC and the DAO design pattern;
-3. Implement necessary services that will use the data from the DB (get, get by parameter, get in a certain order, count statistics based on the received data etc.);
+3. Implement necessary services that will use the data from the DB (get, get by parameter, get in a certain order, get statistics based on the received data etc.);
 4. Implement the output of the result of the service layer to the console;
 5. Make JUnit tests for the service layer;
 6. Classes and interfaces must be well organized by packages;